NOC-OI/git-novice-old/_episodes/09-conflict.md

 objectives:
 - "Explain what conflicts are and when they can occur."
 - "Resolve conflicts resulting from a merge."
+- "Understand how to create a pull request."
 keypoints:
 - "Conflicts occur when two or more people change the same lines of the same file."
 - "The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved."
+- "Pull requests are a better way to manage several people working on the same files at the same time."
 ---

 As soon as people can work in parallel, they'll likely step on each other's